 Princess Maria Margarethe was a member of the Princely House of Hohenzollern-Sigmaringen which had ruled the Principality of Hohenzollern-Sigmaringen until it was ceded along with the neighbouring Principality of Hohenzollern-Hechingen (whose ruling family became extinct in 1869) to the Prussian Hohenzollern’s in 1849.
 In 1866, Prince Karl of Hohenzollern-Sigmaringen was chosen as sovereign Prince of Romania (King from 1881).
 At the time of her birth Princess Maria Margarethe’s second cousin King Mihai was on the Romanian throne.

 Princess Maria Margarethe was christened into the Roman Catholic Church receiving the names Maria Margarethe Anna Viktoria Luise Josephine Mathilde Theresia vom Kinde Jesu.
-She grew up in Munich with her parents and three brothers Prince Karl Anton, Prince Meinrad and Prince Emmanuel.
-In addition to her family’s home in the Bavarian capital, she also spent time at her family’s various palaces.
+She was the only daughter of her parents who had married in 1921.
+Her elder brothers were Prince Karl Anton, born 1922, and Prince Meinrad, born 1925.
+Her younger brother Prince Emmanuel was born in 1929.

 Duchess of Mecklenburg

 Following the wedding Duke Carl Gregor joined his new wife and widowed mother in law at Villa Silberburg.
 The couple’s marriage was childless.

 With a shared passion for art Duchess Maria Margarethe and her husband were both members of the Hechingen Artists Guild.
 Together they also oversaw the running of the Steuben-Museum between 1971 and 1973.